jakobzhao/geog328/README.md

 ### Week 7 : Geocoding

-In this week, we will start a series of lectures on web-based spatial analysis.
-In this week, we will introduce you to web-based geocoding based on mapbox Geocoding API.
+Starting from this week to the last week, we will dive into a series of lectures on web-based spatial analysis.
+In this week, we will introduce you to web-based geocoding using MapBox Geocoding API.
 The Mapbox Geocoding API allows you to make forward geocoding, which means that a text query like University of Washington gets turned into longitude and latitude coordinates.
 But sometimes it's not enough to find query results.
 Often, you want the geocoder to find query results that are biased toward a location, limited to a specific area, or both.

 <!-- Nov 14 -->